Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-8/day-1/labs/mongoose-flights-part-1.md

 	| `flightNo`| `Number`| Required<br>Between `10` and `9999` | n/a |
 	| `departs`| `Date`| n/a | One year from date created |

-4. Implement the following User Stories:
+4. Implement the following User Stories **(_"As A User"_ == AAU)**:
-	- AAU, I want to view a list of all flights (index view) that displays each flight's airline, flight no., and departure date/time.
+	- AAU, I want to view a list of all flights (index view) that displays each flight's airline, flight no., and departure date/time

-	- AAU, I want to create flights by entering the information on a page (new view) that has a form and submitting it.
+	- AAU, I want to create flights by entering the information on a page (new view) that has a form and submitting it

 #### Hints:

 - Checkout the [`<input type="datetime-local">`
-](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local) to assist users in entering valid date/time values.
+](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local) to assist users in entering valid date/time values

 ## Bonuses

-1. Display the default departure date when displaying the new flight form.
+1. Display the default departure date when displaying the new flight form

 	**Hints:**